Cosmic-Chatter/Constellation/apps/README.md

 # Constellation Apps
-A collection of visitor-facing apps to enable you to create rich digital experiences, connected by **_Constellation_**.
+A collection of visitor-facing apps to help you create rich digital experiences, connected by **_Constellation_**.

 ## Philosophy
 Constellation Apps is focused around flexibility.
 To that end, it uses the web browser to display its visitor-facing content.
 That means any device that can display a website can turn into a digital exhibit component.